 When I visited this mountain similar to Kitzsteinhorn it was snowing, and it didn’t even seem that high up!
 The ground level at the Lake is 750m and up the mountain it’s 1,965m.

-Around this point are also various ski lifts which weren’t open yet, but as a snowboarder, this combined with the snow started to make me quite excited for the upcoming season.
+Around this point are also various ski lifts that weren’t open yet, but as a snowboarder, this combined with the snow started to make me quite excited for the upcoming season.
 Below you can see one of the amazing views from this mountain.

 There is also a church at this point, which some people come to get married.

 As well as being a place to come to relax and enjoy the view, if the weather is good this spot also serves as a place to go paragliding (in the summer).
-You can find out a bit more via this link: www.zellamsee-kaprun.com.
+You can find out a bit more via this link: zellamsee-kaprun.com.

 Other things to do